izwanGit/LaoshiYu-Chatbot-/README.md

 </div>

 ## 🌟 Overview
 **YuLaoshi** represents a leap forward in language education.
 It is not just a chatbot; it's a personalized tutor that understands the nuances of language learning.
-Built with **GPT-4o** via OpenRouter and powered by **Google's Neural TTS**, it bridges the gap between static textbooks and real-world conversation.
+Built with **GPT-4o-mini** via OpenRouter and powered by **Google's Neural TTS**, it bridges the gap between static textbooks and real-world conversation.

 ### 🚀 Core Pillars
+*   **Smart Grammar Correction:** Real-time analysis of sentence structure and Pinyin spelling with instant feedback.
-*   **Contextual Intelligence:** Responds with Pinyin and Malay translations for every sentence.
+*   **Contextual Intelligence:** Responds with structured Pinyin and Malay translations for every sentence.
 *   **Crystal Clear Audio:** High-fidelity Mandarin pronunciation using neural speech engines.
 *   **Gamified Growth:** A comprehensive point and badge system that rewards consistency.
-*   **Smart Suggestions:** Stuck?
-The AI suggests what you should say next based on the chat history.
+*   **Smart Suggestions:** The AI suggests natural, context-aware responses based on the tuition notes.

 ---